thangacodes/packer_tutorial/README.md

 corp_packer_demo

-These are commands that will be getting executed during AMI build using Packer
+These are the commands that will be getting executed during custom amazon machine image creation by Hashicorp Packer build tool.
- * packer init .
+ * packer init
  * packer fmt
  * packer validate
  * packer build ebs.json
  * packer build -var-file=vars.json template.json

+# Note: You write up all the configuration in a json files.

  Terraform Scripts begin after the ami is created.
  * terraform init